-Lying is one of the most common practices employed by addicts to sustain their addictions, and therefore, the trait of dishonesty is one of the first habits targeted by worthy rehabilitation facilities.
+According to White Sands, lying is one of the most common practices employed by addicts to sustain their addictions, and therefore, the trait of dishonesty is one of the first habits targeted by worthy drug rehab facilities.
 Once sober, a recovering addict should be forthright and honest in every aspect of his or her life.

 For some addicts, detox and inpatient treatment programs are incredibly easy, which leads them to believe that sobriety will be a walk in the park.
 Usually, these addicts will not prepare sufficiently for their future — they won’t locate a support group or inform others of their condition — because they believe themselves above the rules.